Zatine/examination_project/README.md

 # Examination Project
 Examination project for Nackademin.
 A framework built with Angular and SASS to simplify website building for myself and to get a better understanding of how to build components and making them flexible.
+[Read the documentation here](http://framework.mikaelagrundin.com/).

 ##Setup
 You will need [**npm**] (https://www.npmjs.com/) and [**bower**](http://bower.io/) installed on your computer, as well as [**SASS**](http://sass-lang.com/).
 After cloning the repository, run **npm install** and **bower install** to download all the necessary dependencies.